damonallison/notes/writing/blog/posts/2019-03-24-Book-Review-Every-Good-Endeavor.md

 leader in advanced technology.
 Given their ambition, track record, size, and resources, they will definitely be a leader.

-We have an increasingly "always on" work culture .
+We have an increasingly "always on" expectation.
 Work for many doesn't stop when they get home.
-Technology has allowed us to take work with us.
+Technology has allowed us to take work with us - and increasingly we do.
 We check our calendars when we wake up, email around the clock, and never turn our minds off.
 As work has gone global it's become a 24-7 operation - there is no downtime.

-Identity

-There are very few activities we do in life more than we work.
-Many people spend more time working many days than sleeping.
-We sleep 7 hours a night, we work 10 hour days.
-We answer work emails late at night and check our calendar the first chance we get after waking up.
-We see our coworkers more than our spouses.
-If we were aliens landing on the planet, we may think that life revolves around work.
-Unfortunately for many people, that's a sad reality.

-In America, and increasingly around the world, work has become an idol.
+In America, and increasingly around the world, work is idolized.
 Work has become our source of identity, of confidence, of control, and of self-worth.
 Life for many people *is* work.
 It *is* how we identity ourselves with the world.

+With this type of work driven culture, it's easy to see why people struggle finding "work / life balance".
+The culture doesn't value balance - it values work.

+Identity

 Regardless of what field you're in, you're known largely by your work.
-"He's a doctor", "She's a lawyer", "He's in computers".
+"He's a doctor", "She's a lawyer", "He's an engineer".
 The truth is work *is* a large part of our identity.
-And we work hard to build and convey our image.
+And we work hard to build and shape that identity.

 Consider LinkedIn.
 People spend countless hours forming and crafting their LinkedIn profile, posting messages to reflect their values, their ideal image.
+The things we post, like, comment on, and promote help shape the image we want to portray.
+And judging by the growth of social media, we work hard at shaping our image.

 People post about how successful they are, how hard they've worked, the struggle and pain they are going thru because of how dedicated and driven they are, how great their company is, how being an entrepreneur and following your dream is the key to success, how much my company values equality, diversity, ethics, etc.

-From the outside, people love their jobs, their companies, and want people to know it.
+From the outside, it appears people are successful, love their their jobs, their companies, their accomplishments, and want people to know it.

-Fallout
+Anxiety

 Inwardly, a different story is playing out.
-The American Psychiatric Association (APA) is claiming that 40 million Americans, about 18% (1 in 5), have an anxiety disorder.
+The American Psychiatric Association (APA) claims that 40 million Americans, about 18% (1 in 5), have an anxiety disorder.
 That's over double the world average.
 Acording to the World Health Organization, 1 in 13 worldwide suffer from anxiety disorders.
 Still a high number, but America is much higher than the world average.